cseanburns/systems-librarianship/src/3c-searching-with-grep.md

 Chrome OS, Proprietary, 2009
 ```

+### Context Matches

 Sometimes we want the context for a result;
 that is,
-we might want to print lines that surround our matches.
+we might want to print lines
+that surround our matches.
+For example,
-For example, print the matching line plus the two lines
+to print the matching line plus the two lines
-after the matching line using the ``-A NUM`` option:
+after the matching line using the ``-A NUM`` option,
+where **NUM** equals the number of lines
+to return after the matching line:

 **Command:**